Sanad-Alkhatib/Pumpkin-Price-Classification-using-Decision-Tree/README.md

 - Works well with categorical + numerical data
 - No need for feature scaling
 - Provides feature importance
-- ❗Downside: prone to overfitting → solved later with tuning
+- Downside: prone to overfitting → solved later with tuning

 ### Dataset
 - Rows: 1757